Walery Sławek: Suicide

 On 2 April 1939 at 8:45 p.m. (the exact hour of Piłsudski's death), Sławek shot himself in the mouth at his Warsaw apartment, located on Jan Chrystian Szuch Avenue.
 Before the suicide, he wrote a farewell letter that said: “I am taking away my life.
 Please do not blame anybody.
 2/IV.
 1939.
 W. Sławek (...)
 I have burned all private papers, and those confined to me.
 If not all, please forgive me.
 God Almighty will perhaps forgive me my sins, including this final one”.
 Furthermore, he left a letter for President Mościcki, however, its contents have never been revealed.

 The bullet was stuck in Sławek's palate, and he was taken to Józef Piłsudski Military Hospital.
 He underwent a blood transfusion, and then a two-hour surgery.
-His condition temporarily improved at approximately 4a.m. on April 3, but he died on the same day, at 6:45 a.m.
+His condition temporarily improved at approximately 4 a.m. on 3 April, but he died the same day at 6:45 a.m.

-The funeral took place on April 5, at Warsaw Garrison Church.
+The funeral took place on 5 April at Warsaw Garrison Church.
 Sławek was buried at the Powązki Cemetery; among the pallbearers were Aleksander Prystor, Janusz Jędrzejewicz, Michał Tadeusz Brzek-Osinski and General Lucjan Żeligowski.
-The funeral was a demonstration of those followers of Piłsudski who opposed the Rydz-Śmigły's regime.
+The funeral was a demonstration of those followers of Piłsudski who opposed the Śmigły-Rydz's regime.
 The Marshal himself was present at the cemetery, but was unable to get closer to the coffin, prevented by the pallbearers, who blamed him for Sławek's death.

 Until 1964, the body of Walery Sławek was kept at the Avenue of Notables.
-On October 17, 1964, it was moved to the quarter of soldiers of the Polish–Soviet War.
+On 17 October 1964 it was moved to the quarter of soldiers of the Polish–Soviet War.
 In 1965, friends of Sławek's family decided to fund a stone monument.
 Wacław Jędrzejewicz, who was responsible for the collection of the money, contacted a number of influential people and organizations, including Generals Tadeusz Kasprzycki and Wacław Stachiewicz, Adam Koc, the Association of Wilno, Chicago's Polish Independence League and the Association of Formers Soldiers of the 5th Infantry Division.
 Currently, the remains of Walery Sławek are buried in the new spot, while his old tomb remains empty.